 As you may have noticed, this reaction is very similar to the process of photosynthesis in green plants.
 Both reactions convert carbon dioxide and a hydrogen-containing compound into glucose, and both do so using energy captured from light.
 A notable difference is that in the green and purple sulfur bacteria, hydrogen sulfide is a reactant as opposed to water, and as a result, sulfur and water are products alongside glucose.
 In green plants, oxygen is produced rather than sulfur.

 It was previously thought that the oxygen produced in photosynthesis came from carbon dioxide.
-However, upon determining these reactants and products of photosynthesis in green and purple sulfur bacteria, Van Niel proposed that the oxygen released by the plants when they photosynthesize must be released from water.
+However, upon determining these reactants and products of photosynthesis in green and purple sulfur bacteria, Van Niel proposed that the oxygen released by the plants when they photosynthesize must come from water.

 Example 1: Recalling Van Niel’s Ideas about Photosynthesis in Plants